Missing Northland woman: Bridget Simmonds' mother wants recurring nightmare to end

 "I hope police can get some answers because for me this is constant.
 It's like you are living it over and over every day and there's no end to it.
 It would be a relief to find her so this can come to an end and we can move forward."

 Simmonds' 22-year-old daughter had recently asked if they could hold a memorial service but the family felt it was too soon and they did not have a clear idea of what had happened.
-Simmonds' also has a 17-year-old son who lives with his father.
+Simmonds also has a 17-year-old son who lives with his father.

 Police have notified the family new information meant they would focus on a 20 hectare block of land on Wilson Rd, Parakao, where Simmonds had previously lived and was thought to have gone to by taxi on the last day she was seen.